barkleylikecharles/readme-generator/Develop/README.md

   * [Questions](#questions)

   ## Installation
-  Install Node.js
+  Install node on your computer.
+Grab the code from https://github.com/barkleylikecharles/readme-generator

   ## Usage
-  Create a professional readme file for your project.
+  Create a professional readme for your project.

   ## License
-  This project is licence under Apache 2.0
+  This project is licence under MIT

   ## Contributing
-  Nicole Barkley
+  barkleylikecharles

   ## Tests
   N/A